Learn more about the 30 years of the Skechers Performance Los Angeles Marathon.

 The marathon course remained consistent until 1995, though there were some minor adjustments made to the original layout.
 In 1996, race organizers introduced a new downtown loop course, which began at the intersection of Figueroa Street and 8th Street and finished at the Los Angeles Central Library near the intersection of Flower Street and 5th Street.
 Over the next decade, organizers kept the locations for the start and finish essentially intact, but experimented with different course configurations in a highly publicized effort to produce a sub-2:10 marathon.
 The hope was that a faster race record would improve the event’s standing in the international running community and attract more registrants.
 The plan to create a faster course, which included eliminating a number of existing elevation gains, was successful and in 1999 Kenyan Simon Bor established a new mark of 2:09:25.

-Despite Bor’s race record, the LA Marathon struggled to distinguish itself in a distance running racing calendar that grew more and more crowded as there was an increased interest in the sport (there are now over 500 organized marathons every year).
+Despite Bor’s race record, the Los Angeles Marathon struggled to distinguish itself in a distance running racing calendar that grew more and more crowded as there was an increased interest in the sport (there are now over 500 organized marathons every year).
 While other big city marathons such as New York, Chicago, Paris, Berlin and London continued to flourish and began to routinely draw fields in excess of 30,000 participants, the number of registrants in Los Angeles barely eclipsed 20,000.

 In 2004, Chicago-based Devine Racing purchased the rights to the marathon.
 The new race organizers tweaked the course yet again in an effort to produce still faster winning times, and their efforts were rewarded in 2006 when Kenyan Benson Cherono (2:08:40) and Russian Lidiya Grigoyeva (2:25:10) broke the existing race records.
 The 2006 race also broke records for the number of registrants (25,947) and finishers (20,169).

-In 2007, race organizers completely overhauled the course layout, turning the LA Marathon into a point-to-point race which began near Universal Studios in Universal City and concluded at its customary Central Library finish line.
+In 2007, race organizers completely overhauled the course layout, turning the Los Angeles Marathon into a point-to-point race which began near Universal Studios in Universal City and concluded at its customary Central Library finish line.
 In 2009, the course reverted back to its downtown loop layout.
 That same year, the new management team, in an effort to appease religious leaders of churches located near the route who for years had complained that street closures on race day negatively impacted their parishioners’ ability to attend Sunday service, changed the start date to Memorial Day on Monday, May 25th.
 The date change proved to be problematic as there was a 17% drop in participation, and the Los Angeles City Council quickly agreed to schedule the next race for the following March.

 The 2010 silver anniversary edition of the race, and the “Stadium to the Sea” course, marked the first time that parts of the marathon were run outside the city limits of Los Angeles.
 While the new course still starts near downtown Los Angeles, it now runs through the eclectic communities of West Hollywood, Beverly Hills, West Los Angeles and Santa Monica.